metteo/chip8-test-rom/README.md

 ## Error codes:

 - **ERROR INI** - Emulator initialization failed.
-When program starts, all registers (V0-VF & I) must be set to 0.
+When program starts, all registers (V0-VF) must be set to 0.
 - **ERROR BCD** - BCD instruction problems.
 - **ERROR 0** - Problems with Fx65 instruction.
 Can't load zeroes from memory to registers.
 - **ERROR 1** - System font 8x5 not found.
 In memory at offset 000h - zeroes.